-MENTOR PERIOD
+HOMEROOM PERIOD

-Students should be permitted to leave mentor period if they have a signed pass.
-This pass should be obtained by the student from the classroom teacher prior to arriving to mentor period.
-If the student does not have a pass, he/she is not to leave the room unless the mentor period teacher has granted permission to go to the restroom, etc. This should be avoided whenever possible.
+Students are only permitted to leave Homeroom if they have a signed pass.
+This pass should be obtained by the student from the classroom teacher prior to arriving to Homeroom.
+If the student does not have a pass, he/she is not to leave the room unless the homeroom teacher has granted permission to go to the restroom, etc. This should be avoided whenever possible.